-The Danish pension scheme
+The Danish pension schemes

 Less pension from the state in Denmark